Beach History

 EROSION TAKES ITS TOLL

-As is clear in the photo below, in 1960 the beach originally extended via a narrow strip all the way to the public docks.
-Mother nature and the forces of erosion have taken their toll over the intervening 40+ years; today, the beach does not even extend as far North as the second set of stairs that used to lead to the beach from the public boardwalk.
+As is clear in the photo below, in the 1960s, the beach originally extended via a narrow strip all the way to the public docks.
+Mother nature and the forces of erosion have taken their toll over the intervening 40+ years; today, the beach does not even extend as far north as the second set of stairs that used to lead to the beach from the public boardwalk.